-- encourage people to learn more about the tests and treatments their healthcare providers recommend
+- Encourage people to learn more about the tests and treatments their healthcare providers recommend.

 Check to see if any medications or other treatments you’ve been prescribed are listed.

 Don’t worry if a test or treatment your healthcare provider has recommended is on one of the Choosing Wisely lists, and don’t stop a treatment if it’s on the list.
 Talk to your healthcare provider and sort it out.
-The Choosing Wisely campaign’s goal is to spark conversations about potentially unnecessary tests or treatments and to empower the public to ask questions of their healthcare providers.
+The Choosing Wisely campaign’s goal is to start conversations about potentially unnecessary tests or treatments and to empower the public to ask questions of their healthcare providers.

 Just because a test or treatment is listed doesn’t mean it’s unreliable or ineffective for you.
 Different people respond differently, and there is no “one-size-fits-all” when it comes to medical care.

 Choosing Wisely: 10 Things Physicians and Patients Should Question

 (click on each item below to read more)

 Don’t recommend percutaneous feeding tubes in patients with advanced dementia; instead offer oral assisted feeding.

 Careful hand-feeding for patients with severe dementia is at least as good as tube-feeding for the outcomes of death, aspiration pneumonia, functional status, and patient comfort.
 Food is the preferred nutrient.
 Tube-feeding is associated with agitation, increased use of physical and chemical restraints, and worsening pressure ulcers.

 Don’t use antipsychotics as first choice to treat behavioral and psychological symptoms of dementia.